15 Practical Tips for Gen Z Graduates Entering the Workforce in the UK

 1. Virtual Assistant

-For more information, refer to our related blog article on seasonal work and best student jobs.
+For more information, refer to our related blog article for best student jobs.

 How do you handle rejection when looking for a job after graduation?